Hotel Designs editor Hamish Kilburn talks to Jesper Thomsen, co-founder of the Outstanding Property Award London.

 By the time I make it to meet Thomsen, I have decided that, for me, something unconventional will be my winner, which is a word that I feel would best describe Thompson’s ambitions for OPAL, along with ‘bold’, ‘courageous’ and ‘about time.’

-Jesper Thomsen / The aim was created out of a passion for creativity in the property industry.
-We aim to highlight and celebrate the most exceptional design projects in the world, raising their awareness and honoring its creators.
+Jesper Thomsen: The aim was created out of a passion for creativity in the property industry.
+We aim to highlight and celebrate the most exceptional design projects in the world, raising their awareness and honouring their creators.
 Buildings last for decades, sometimes centuries, they tell our history and legacy, where we come from and where we are now.
-They are fundamental to our existence, so it’s essential that they are well designed and serves humanity in the best way possible.
+They are fundamental to our existence, so it’s essential that they are well-designed and serve humanity in the best way possible.

-We seek to reveal projects that are not only highly creative but show useful function, provide better living experiences for its users, and meeting the clients’ expectation.
+We seek to reveal projects that are not only highly creative but show useful functions, provide better living experiences for their users, and meet the clients’ expectations.
 Class-leading projects that demonstrate innovation and embracing new technologies, setting new trends, respecting and protecting the environment, and pushing boundaries of human ingenuity.

 OPAL was established with my friend and business partner Hossein Farmani, founder of the Farmani Group of companies, who has vast experience in the design awards industry since 1985.
 Having worked together in the past, the award feels like a natural progression of our combined experiences.

-HK / Can you tell more about your experience in the industry?
+HK: Can you tell me more about your experience in the industry?
 What’s your story?

-JT / I always wanted to become an Architect.
+JT: I always wanted to become an Architect.
 Since a young age, I’ve been fascinated by design, and for me, architecture was the ultimate expression of human creativity and design evolution.
 However, my father was the third-generation owner of a printing and design practice in my native Denmark and got me interested in graphic design.
-At the time of A-level graduation in Denmark, I wanted to apply for the School of Architecture, but the ministry of education regulating the free admissions had almost no openings for new students due to a slump in that industry.
+At the time of A-level graduation in Denmark, I wanted to apply to the School of Architecture, but the Ministry of Education regulating free admissions had almost no openings for new students due to a slump in that industry.

 Instead, after one year as an apprentice in an architectural firm in Paris, I moved to London and began a Masters degree at Central Saint Martins College of Art and Design, which related more to graphic design, I also supplemented my studies with photography.
 Following graduation, I was a creative director, designing websites for major companies during the dot com boom era.
 Here I gained considerable experience in digital marketing and branding.
 After a seven-year itch, I became tired of commercial design, and my love for the arts was calling.